 Preparing your unit ensures that you get the most out of your property.
 With a unit in tip-top shape, you can ask for a better price.

 Renting out a condo is a business on its own, which means you have to be competitive but still reasonable.
 Know how much other rental properties charge because for sure, prospective tenants will be going around before deciding on which unit to rent.
 In pricing your condo, consider the location.
 The more prime the location, the higher the rent.
 You must also consider the cost of repairs and furnishing, if any.
 The amenities of the condo community can also be factored in because they usually make a difference.
 While most one-bedroom condos look the same, some condos have pools, gym, playground, jogging paths, and landscaped rooftops while some do not.
-A DMCI condo comes will these privileges plus the recent real estate technologies.
+A DMCI Homes condo comes with these privileges plus the recent real estate technologies.
 This means you must decide whether to add homeowner’s dues in the rent.

 Your market is another consideration because if you are thinking of getting student tenants, you might have to prepare to lower your asking price a bit.
 Just make sure to strike a perfect balance — not too low, but not too high.
 If it’s too low, you risk not getting the most out of your investment and you could be accused of unfair competition.
 If it’s too high, finding a tenant might not be too easy.